alexandramartinez/asyncapis-accounts-email/README.md

 > [!IMPORTANT]
 > Make sure you are running Kafka locally in port 9092 or change it in the specifications before implementing them.
 For more information to run Kafka locally, see [this](https://github.com/sahansera/kafka-docker).

+### Salesforce Platform Events

+> [!IMPORTANT]
+> Set up your Salesforce Platform Event, Object, and Trigger Flow before creating the Mule specification/project.

+1. Go to the [sfplatformevents/](/sfplatformevents/) folder
+2. Create the Email Service AsyncAPI in Anypoint Code Builder using this specification: [email-service.yaml](/sfplatformevents/specifications/email-service.yaml)
+3. Publish it to Exchange and implement it in Anypoint Code Builder.
+Take a look at the code in [email-service/](/sfplatformevents/mule-projects/email-service/) for guidance
+4. Make sure you add your properties inside the `dev-properties.properties` file